-S-13 Require existing and new commercial and industrial uses involving the use, handling, transport or disposal of hazardous materials within the City to disclose their activities in accordance with Placer County guidelines and the requirements of State law.

-- S-14 Require that construction activities cease if contamination is discovered on construction projects until the contamination is reported, and its extent is assessed, delineated, and isolated, as appropriate.
-Remediation shall occur to the satisfaction of the appropriate responsible agency (such as the Placer County Environmental Health Services, the Central Valley Regional Water Quality Control Board, the Department of Toxic Substances Control, or the City of Rocklin, depending on the type of contamination). - S-15 Require site-specific hazard investigations to be conducted, if determined to be necessary by the City, to confirm potentially contaminated soils prior to approval of new discretionary development projects.
+- S-22 Require existing and new commercial and industrial uses involving the use, handling, transport, or disposal of hazardous materials within the City to disclose their activities in accordance with local guidelines and the requirements of State law.
+From among these facilities, identify which of these exist within identified hazard areas.
+Require new facilities to be appropriately designed, sited, and constructed to minimize damage from a hazard event, and encourage existing facilities to do the same. - S-23 Require that construction activities cease if contamination is discovered on construction projects until the contamination is reported, and its extent is assessed, delineated, and isolated, as appropriate.
+Remediation shall occur to the satisfaction of the appropriate responsible agency (such as the Placer County Environmental Health Services, the Central Valley Regional Water Quality Control Board, the Department of Toxic Substances Control, or the City of Rocklin, depending on the type of contamination).